Retail-Spotlight/exercises/README.md

 Supply terraform file(s) to create a VPC in a region define by a parameter:

 - create a private and public subnets in 2 availability zones
-- create a single DMZ public subnets that has no internal access to both the private and public subnets
+- create a single DMZ public subnet that has no internal access to both the private and public subnets

 ## Background on the data